GiG/recruitment-cases/core-tech/readme.md

 * You can use frameworks and technologies by your choice, but the language for the microservices should be Javascript (node) or Go (or both).
 * The source code should be hosted online using github (or similar service)

-When you are done, send us a link to your repository on Github/Bitbucket (preferred) or email us your project as a zip.

 Note, if you want to shine you can include authentication, use any CI, container based deployment or whatever you think will grab our attention.
 This is your chance to impress us!